 In the "likes" hunt, men tend to present themselves and their friends in a more "dangerous" prism, which, according to Dr. Astrid Carolus, Media Psychologist at the University of Würzburg, "is in line with the assumption that men do not focus on social harmony and are more likely to take risks."
 Thus, 15% of men revealed that they would post a photo of alcohol-infected friends compared to 8% of women, 12% would publish a photo with revealing clothes, and 9% of men are ready to publish even one his naked photo compared to just 5% of women.

-Evgeny Chereshnev, Head of Social Media at Kaspersky Lab, agrees, but warns that this risky behavior on social media can put people at risk.
-"In their quest for social approval, people have stopped seeing the lines between what's okay to share and what's best kept private." commented.
+Ο Evgeny Chereshnev, Head of Social Media at Kaspersky Lab agrees, but warns that this risky behavior on social media can put people at risk.
+"In their quest for social approval, people have stopped seeing the lines between what is okay to share and what is better to be kept private". commented.
 He continued, “But it's important to protect ourselves, as well as her privacy of others.

-Research shows that 58% of people feel uncomfortable and upset when their friends post photos of themselves that they don't want to be seen.
-Overall, people need to be more informed, understand the information shared on social media and install software security on their devices to protect themselves and their loved ones from digital threats."
+Research shows that 58% of people feel uncomfortable and upset when their friends post photos of who does not want them to be made public.
+Overall, people need to be more informed, understand the information they share on social media and install security software on their devices to protect themselves and their loved ones from digital threats.”